kubevirt/project-infra/github/ci/services/prometheus-stack/README.md

   * Compactor: optimizes indices of blocks uploaded to permanent storage, executes downsampling to improve query performance on medium/large time ranges and enforces data retention (currently set to 40 days).
+  * Alertmanager: receives alerts from Prometheus and sends them to the configured receivers (currently only slack).
-* Workloads clusters: they only run Prometheus and sidecar components described above, the sidecar service must be accessible from the control plane cluster.
+* Workloads clusters: they only run Prometheus, sidecar and Alertmanager components described above, the sidecar service must be accessible from the control plane cluster.
+We deploy separated instances of Alertmanager instead of leveraging Thanos Ruler to prevent single points of failure and decoupling the alerting pipelines of each cluster.
 * GCS bucket: permanent store of persisted blocks.

 ## Deployment